ⓘ Disclaimer

 Compare Wallet Providers and Platforms

 There are several providers in the market offering multisig wallet solutions.
 Conduct thorough research and test out a few platforms to find the best bitcoin wallet that aligns with your needs.
-Some popular options include Electrum, BitGo, and Armory.
+As of 2026 the most commonly used options are Safe for Ethereum and EVM chains, Casa and Nunchuk for bitcoin-only setups, Electrum for a free desktop bitcoin option, and BitGo or Ledger Enterprise for business and treasury custody.

 Pros and Cons of Multisignature Wallets